738th Expeditionary Airlift Squadron: World War II

-Air Force reserve
+Air Force Reserve

 The squadron was reactivated in August 1947 at McChord Field, Washington as a reserve unit.
 It trained under the supervision of Air Defense Command's 406th AAF Base Unit (later 2345th Air Force Reserve Training Center).
 The squadron was nominally a heavy bomber unit, but it is not clear whether it had any combat aircraft assigned.
 In 1948 Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.

-President Truman’s reduced 1949 defense budget required reductions in the number of units in the Air Force, At the same time, the May 1949 Air Force Reserve program called for a new type of unit, the Corollary unit, which was a reserve unit integrated with an active duty unit.
+President Harry S. Truman's reduced 1949 defense budget required reductions in the number of units in the Air Force, At the same time, the May 1949 Air Force Reserve program called for a new type of unit, the Corollary unit, which was a reserve unit integrated with an active duty unit.
 The plan was viewed as the best method to train reservists by mixing them with an existing regular unit to perform duties alongside the regular unit.
 As a result, the 454th Group and its 736th Squadron moved to Spokane Air Force Base, Washington to become corollary units of the 92d Bombardment Wing, while the 738th was inactivated and its personnel were absorbed by units of the 302d Troop Carrier Wing at McChord.

-The reserve mobilization for the Korean War had left the reserve without aircraft, and the reserves did not receive aircraft again until July 1952.
+The reserve mobilization for the Korean War had left the reserve without aircraft, and the reserves did not receive them again until July 1952.
 In preparing for the receipt of aircraft, in June 1952, ConAC activated the 454th Troop Carrier Wing at Portland International Airport, Oregon to replace the 922d Reserve Training Wing, the non-flying headquarters for reserve units there.
 The squadron was redesignated the 738th Troop Carrier Squadron and activated with the 454th Wing.
 It began training with Curtiss C-46 Commando transports.
 However, on 1 January 1953, the 403d Troop Carrier Wing, a reserve unit that had served with Far East Air Forces in Japan and Korea, was relieved from active duty and replaced the 454th Wing at Portland.
 As a result, the 738th inactivated and transferred it personnel and equipment to the 65th Troop Carrier Squadron, which was activated in its place.

-Expeditionary airlift
+Expeditionary Airlift

-The squadron was converted to provisional status and redesignated 738th Expeditionary Airlift Squadron.
+On 12 June 2002 the squadron was converted to provisional status and redesignated 738th Expeditionary Airlift Squadron.
 It was originally assigned to Air Mobility Command to activate or inactivate as needed, but in 2003, it was transferred to Air Combat Command.
-It was activated as a Lockheed C-130 Hercules airlift squadron as part of the Global War on Terrorism and it made up of multiple detachments from airlift squadrons which constantly rotate.
+Activated as a Lockheed C-130 Hercules tactical intra-theater airlift squadron (nine months prior the 2013 invasion of Iraq) and consisted of multiple rotational detachments from active-duty, Air National Guard and Air Force Reserve airlift squadrons.

+Beginning in October 2004, the squadron was based at Ali Al Salem Air Base, assigned to 386th Air Expeditionary Wing.